 Our sweetest songs are those

-Of saddest thought.
+That tell Of saddest thought.

 In commenting on Wolf’s Bane, Powys’s biographer Morine Krissdottir first quotes Powys from Confessions of Two Brothers.
 ‘When I write a book, I never write for posterity… I write with quite definite people always before me.”
 She then continues: